Got a Ride you want to share with

 but you're not quite sure what is required?

 Well, it's not all that hard, and here are some general guidelines.

 We select our rides based on who is willing to host the ride, rather than on distance or location.
 Some are longer, and every few months we seem to do an overnighter.
 Some are shorter.
 Just depends on where the host wants to go.
 Some revolve around an event that a lot of riders would go to anyway (like Long Beach or like Laughlin in April).
-Some have a location to ride to (Techahapi), a destination event (a tour of Willow Springs Track) and, in this instance, lunch at a nearby member's home (the club pays for the food and stuff).
+Some have a location to ride to, a destination event or lunch at a nearby member's home.
 Then everyone rides home on their own.
 Each one is different, and depends on the host.